-Once a student is registered for a class, he/she is not allowed to withdraw or drop from that class without contacting the EMC Coordinator, and receiving approval from their high school.
-Any schedule change that occurs after the add/drop period (typically the end of the first week of the semester) may incur the cost of tuition, fees and books for the dropped class.
-Any student dropping or withdrawing after the add/drop period will be placed on Early/Middle College academic probation.
+Once a student is registered for a class and it has been confirmed through his/her advising appointment, he/she is not allowed to drop or withdraw from a class without contacting the E/MC Coordinator and receiving approval from his/her high school.
+Any drop that occurs after the period for 100% refund (typically first 5 days of semester) is considered a withdrawal and will incur the cost of tuition, fees and books for the class.
+Any student withdrawing from a class will be placed on E/MC academic intervention.